pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 to research papers and research data is a great step, it does not solve the fundamental problem of open access to knowledge.
 In a way, it's a hack on top of the paper publication paradigm.
 The same goes for [altmetrics] as it stands right now.
-True open access, to us, means more than just open access to these research papers or even to the underlying research data---it means open access to raw, unadulterated knowledge, which must include access to the *knowledge-creation process*.
 The scholarly paper is just a *format* for the dissemination[^dissemination] of knowledge.
 Even if we have access to the papers *and* the data, we still have a problem.
 We still have to manually and mentally extract that knowledge from each paper.
 Our brains become the bottleneck and we spend a lot of time trying to crack open nuts.
+True open access means more than just open access to these research papers or even to the underlying research data---it means open access to raw, unadulterated knowledge, which must include access to the *knowledge-creation process*.
+To really understand a piece of knowledge, you need to understand where it came from---its history.
+You need to understand *how and why* that nugget of knowledge came into existence in our culture.

 So what would true open access to knowledge look like?
 I have listed five general principles below that would really [open up our access to the knowledge